rezasrk/srk-grid-gridview/README.md

 this package compatible by eloquent and query builder of laravel

 **you must write query by eloquent or query builder without terminate method like ` paginate() ` or ` get() ` or ` all() `  or etc**

-by default next run command

-` php artisan vendor:publish --provider="SrkGrid\GridView\SrkGridViewProvider" `

-create automatic artisan command ` php artisan make:grid  GridName ` and  srkgridview.php in directory config in laravel all table config exists in this php file and you can customize default config

-this config include three part  (table - excel - paginate) for set attribute on html element of table and excel element and paginate element and  set paginate number for result query and etc

-also for any table you can change all config exists in file srkgridview.php

 # Installation